-Father Charles and Laurie produced seven additional albums, THE HEART OF CHRISTMAS, TRUST HIS HEART, CELEBRATE JESUS, A CHRISTMAS PRAYER, GOD'S UNBELIEVABLE LOVE and a multi-disc ROSARY CD along with producing videos and a DVD of their major concert events.
-They have performed internationally and completed ten seasons as hosts of their own television show, a program of faith sharing, music and prayer on Long Island’s Telecare Network.
+Father Charles and Laurie produced eight additional albums, THE HEART OF CHRISTMAS, TRUST HIS HEART, CELEBRATE JESUS, A CHRISTMAS PRAYER, GOD'S UNBELIEVABLE LOVE and a multi-disc ROSARY CD, THE ROSARY SOUNDTRACK, and THE DIVINE MERCY along with producing videos and a DVD of their major concert events.
+They have performed internationally and completed many seasons as hosts of their own television show, a program of faith sharing, music and prayer on Long Island’s Telecare Network.
 They have appeared at countless venues from "Nights of Recollection" at local parishes to sold-out concerts at The Theatre at Westbury, the Tilles Center for the Performing Arts, Lincoln Center for the Performing Arts at Alice Tully Hall, and Avery Fisher Hall in New York as well as the Cathedral Basilica of St. James, Brooklyn.
 Their goal has always been the same, to convey the awesome love of God so that people will be touched with a renewed sense of faith and the courage to live it out.